kliment/Printrun/README.md

 Poedit (https://poedit.net/).
 The software is available for Linux, macOS and Windows.

-The translation files are already included in the distributed pre-compiled binaries for Windows.
+The translation files are already included in the distributed pre-compiled binaries for Windows and macOS.
 You need only to open the pronterface.po of the corresponding language folder and save the file.
 This will generate the needed pronterface.mo for a working translation.

-#### How to update a translation
+### How to update a translation

 The best way is to clone first our repository and then work on the translation file local.
-Send us a pull request when you have finish your work.
+Send us a pull request when you have finished your work.
 Doing the translation in steps is also OK, please mention it in the PR.
-We will then wait with releasing your update up to the point you tell us you have finish your work.
+We will then wait with releasing your update up to the point you tell us you have finished your work.

 The translation is organized in the folder `\locale` and includes sub folders for each supported language.
 The structure is mandatory and should not be changed.
-The file `pronterface.po` contains all translatable strings and is the file to be edit for a translation.
+The file `pronterface.po` contains all translatable strings and is the file to be edited for a translation.
 The file `pronterface.mo` is the translation file from `pronterface.po` file in binary format and is needed on that place for a functional translation in Pronterface.
 It will be automatically generated if you use Poedit.
+Please do not send this file as it is operating system dependent and should be generated on the OS used.
 The file `pronterface.pot` is the master translation file and should not be modified.
+We do update the translation files when ever this is needed, mostly due to source code changes where translation is also involved or when we receive an updated translation.

 Structure:
 ```